-Our Producer-Maker Network
+Our Textile Ecosystem Network

 three sheep graze in front of a vineyard near McArthur, Ohio

-By Lisa Heinz, Founder and Executive Director
+By Lisa Heinz, Founder and Board President

 One of the foundational tasks for a Fibershed affiliate requires us to pull together a network of farmers, growers, makers, artists, weavers, etc. This mapped network will give us as a community easy to access resources if we need wool to make fabric or if we need someone to make that fabric for us.
 This network has the potential to become a vast collection of resources for southeast Ohio fiber artists and growers, making the connections necessary to move forward sustainably.

-In a sense, there’s a thirst for learning these critical skills among people from all walks of life, and teachers are rising to the task.
+Those of us in the realm of textiles notice that there’s a thirst for learning these critical skills among people from all walks of life, and teachers are rising to the task.
 In Athens and quite a few communities throughout southeast Ohio, Makerspaces, such as the Community Makerspace by Rural Action, have sprung up to meet the needs of our creative community.
-Through classes where people can learn how to sew a garment, knit a sweater, or turn a piece of wood into something useful, our communities build networks of people interested in contributing to the slow fashion and DIY movement, making us more self-reliant, reclaiming our Appalachian textile heritage.

 Discover more from Southeast Ohio Fibershed